cairnsgames/libraries_php/gapiv2/README.md

 - `tablename`: The name of the table in the database.
 - `key`: The primary key of the table.
-- `select`: An array of columns to be selected.
+- `select`: An array of columns to be selected, or a SQL query string.
+If a string is provided and a function with that name exists, that function will be called instead.
-- `create`: An array of columns allowed for creation.
+- `create`: An array of columns allowed for creation, or a SQL query string.
+If a string is provided and a function with that name exists, that function will be called instead.
-- `update`: An array of columns allowed for updating.
+- `update`: An array of columns allowed for updating, or a SQL query string.
+If a string is provided and a function with that name exists, that function will be called instead.
-- `delete`: A boolean indicating if delete operation is allowed.
+- `delete`: A boolean indicating if delete operation is allowed, or a SQL query string.
+If a string is provided and a function with that name exists, that function will be called instead.
 - `where`: An associative array of default where conditions.
 - `beforeselect`, `beforecreate`, `beforeupdate`, `beforedelete`: Hook functions to be called before each operation.
 - `afterselect`, `aftercreate`, `afterupdate`: Hook functions to be called after each operation.
 - `subkeys`: Nested configurations for related data.

+### Special Endpoints

+- `post`: A top-level configuration for special endpoints that map to functions.
+If a request is made to an endpoint that is not found, the system will check the `post` configuration.
+If a corresponding function exists, it will be called with the `_POST` data or JSON body data as a parameter.
+- `openapi`: Retrieve the OpenAPI (Swagger) documentation for the API.
+- `$$`: Retrieve simple documentation for the API (just field name list).

 ### Subkeys